sudheerbabuu/signoz-monitor-application/README.md

 ## Why SigNoz?

-Being developers, we found it annoying to rely on closed source SaaS vendors for every small feature we wanted.
+Being developers, we found it annoying to rely on closed-source SaaS vendors for every small feature we wanted.
 Closed source vendors often surprise you with huge month end bills without any transparency.

 We wanted to make a self-hosted & open source version of tools like DataDog, NewRelic for companies that have privacy and security concerns about having customer data going to third party services.